ibm-build-lab/RAG-LLM-Service/README.md

   "question": "<your question>",
 }
 ```
 4. Hit the blue `SEND` button and wait for your result.

-## Connecting this application to watsonx Assistant

-You can connect watsonx Assistant to invoke the `queryLLM` or `queryWDLLM` APIs.
-See the steps [here.](./watsonx-assistant-setup/README.md)